 Course Content: The AP 3D Art and Design course framework presents an inquiry-based approach to learning about and making art and design.
 Students are expected to conduct an in-depth, sustained investigation of materials, processes and ideas.
 The framework focuses on concepts and skills emphasized within college art and design foundations courses with the same intent: to help students become inquisitive, thoughtful artists and designers able to articulate information about their work.
 AP 3D Art and Design students develop and apply skills of inquiry and investigation, practice, experimentation, revision, communication and reflection.
 Students can work with any materials, processes and ideas that involve space and form.
 Figurative or nonfigurative sculpture, architectural models, metal work, ceramics, glasswork, installation, performance, assemblage, and 3-D fabric/fiber arts are among the possibilities.
 The AP 3D Art and Design Portfolio exams contain two sections.
 The Selected Works section requires students to demonstrate skillful synthesis of materials, processes and ideas.
-The Sustained Investigation bases on questions, through practice, experimentation and revision.
+The Sustained Investigation section requires students to conduct a sustained investigation bases on questions, through practice, experimentation and revision.
 Both sections of the portfolio require students to articulate information about their work.
 Prerequisites for this course are successful completion with a B or better in two years of upper level art courses or instructor approval.
 Students who select NOT to participate in the AP exam are expected to take a cumulative, AP comparable, teacher-graded end of course exam.

-Performing and Fine Arts INSTRUMENTAL MUSIC
+INSTRUMENTAL MUSIC

-Grade Required Pathway Classes Encouraged Elective 9 Freshman Seminar and Prep Band (190571) Freshman Seminar and Intermediate Strings (190721) Freshman Seminar and Guitar 1-2 (191131) Freshman Seminar AP Music Theory Intro to Drama Intro to Stagecraft Metalsmith 1-2 10 Concert Band (190671) Orchestra (190851) Guitar 3-4 (191141) Piano (190891) Music Theory I-2 2-3 Years World Language 11 Symphonic Band (190671) H Orchestra (190791) Guitar 5-6 (191151) Advanced Piano (192071) 12 Symphonic Band (190671) H Orchestra (190791) Guitar 7-8 (191181) H Advanced Piano (192081) Progression is performance based
+Grade Required Pathway Classes Encouraged Elective 9 Freshman Seminar and Concert Band (190671) Freshman Seminar and HS Beginning Strings (190711) Freshman Seminar and Guitar 1-2 (191131) Freshman Seminar AP Music Theory Intro to Drama Intro to Stagecraft Metalsmith 1-2 10 Concert Band (190671) Intermediate Strings (190721) Guitar 3-4 (191141) Piano (190891) Music Theory I-2 2-3 Years World Language 11 Symphonic Band (190671) Orchestra (190851) Guitar 5-6 (191151) Advanced Piano (192071) 12 Symphonic Band (190671) H Orchestra (190791) Guitar 7-8 (191181) H Advanced Piano (192081) Progression is performance based